Monday, June 29, 2015

 Friday, July 5, 2002

-We rode to the Harley Davidson located at 3260 Pleasant Valley Road, Mobile.
-I bought a white T-shirt with a picture of a Harley Davison motorcycle on the front of the shirt inside a red star.
+We rode to the Harley-Davidson located at 3260 Pleasant Valley Road, Mobile.
+I bought a white T-shirt with a picture of a Harley-Davidson motorcycle on the front, inside a red star.

 Harley Davidson T-Shirt

-For supper, we ate fried oysters, french fries with ice tea at the Original Oyster House in Gulf Shores.
+For supper, we ate fried oysters, French fries, and iced tea at the Original Oyster House in Gulf Shores.

 Saturday, July 6, 2002